GaryHostt/OCI_Native_NewsApp/README.md

 # Pre-requisites

+### OCI CLI & docker
-To begin developing on your macine, the Oracle CLI and docker should both be installed, because the sh scripts in the repo rely upon this.
+To begin developing on your macine, the [Oracle CLI](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) and [docker](https://docs.docker.com/install/) should both be installed, because the sh scripts in the repo rely upon this.
 Though, you could also implement this with the OCI Python SDK.
 You also have a working dockerfile & requirements.txt for the docker container.
 If not, start with step 0(a).

+### Existing flask API
 You have an existing flask API with secret management similar to mine.
 A file just named 'apikey' that contains your newsapi.org key.
 Inspired by this [implementation](https://github.com/dylburger/reading-api-key-from-file/blob/master/Keeping%20API%20Keys%20Secret.ipynb).

+### Cron job
 You have a cron job of some sort that can hit this API.
-After building the [DailyFrenchNewsTexter](https://github.com/GaryHostt/DailyNewsText), I made a new GO cron app.
-This also needed to be containerized.
+After building the [DailyFrenchNewsTexter](https://github.com/GaryHostt/DailyNewsText), I made a new GO cron app that will hit my /api/news/csv endpoint once a day to generate my CSVs.
+This also needed to be containerized because it is [not recommended](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#each-container-should-have-only-one-concern) to run 2 different languages in one container, not because it can't be done, but architecturally each container should only have one conern.

-For laters labs & use of various services, consolidated [background info is here](https://github.com/GaryHostt/OCI_DevOps).
+### Optional: Configure email notification after CSV uploaded to bucket

+Rather than implementing that in your API or cron code, [OCI can take care of notifying you](https://github.com/GaryHostt/OCI_DevOps/blob/master/Lab100.md).

-# Outline
+# Outline & ToDo List

-0(a): containerization

-0(b): go cron job
+0: Flask API Containerization

-1: upload containers to OCIR
+1: upload containers to OCIR [verify directions]

-2: create k8 cluster (link to 400 & main lab in it)
+2: create k8 cluster & deploy pod [create directions]

-3: put behind APIGW
+3: put API behind APIGW [link][screen if add auth]

+4: put Health check on APIGW [screen]

+implement:
+ci/cd
+cron container, repo, link

+Workshop Roadmap:
+Part 2: Data catalog & data science - per pap not

+Far road map:

+Part X: deploy on compute
+diff md

-# Deployment Outline
+# Deployment

 # Step 0: How to containerize your Python API.